caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ## Adding power consumption data

-Now that i'm logging, updating and graphing my solar production data, I wanted to do the same with consumption (what my home is using) and purcahsed (what i'm importing from the power grid).
+Now that i'm logging, updating and graphing my solar production data, I wanted to do the same with consumption (what my home is using) and purchased (what i'm importing from the power grid).
 Both of these metrics are exposed via the SolarEdge API.

 I repeated the steps I took to get this far for each one of the other metrics.
 1. Create a table in the database